top of page

 Crate: We recommend getting a small sized crate for your new puppy to call home when you get him/her home.
 (About 19Lx 13Wx 16H) The first reason is that your puppy needs a “safe spot”.
 This provides the puppy an area that they know that they won’t be in the way, that know they are always safe there (from anything they may be intimidated by: i.e. they can get away from other dogs/children/strangers), and that they can go to rest.

-Secondly, when just starting out with your adorable puppy it is easy to let them get away with a lot.
-For instance it might be cute when your puppy comes to you with a sock in their mouth, or when they want to nibble and lick your ears.
-We advise that you keep one simple thing in mind: Cute now…not so much later.
-We have found that having laundry strewn all over the living room or having holes in your favorite shirt because your dog turned it into a chew toy is not something we enjoy.
-For most every person who comes to our home they would prefer that our dogs not jump up and lick their face uninvited.
+having holes in your favorite sock because your dog turned it into a chew toy is not something we enjoy.
+For most visitors who comes to our home they would prefer that our dogs not jump up and lick their face uninvited.
 Same goes with barking and play biting.
-These are simple little things that people often let their puppies get away with simply because they are puppies and for the time being it is cute and controllable.
-Just keep in mind that they will turn into little dogs and those things you allow will only intensify as they get older and more familiar with you and your lifestyle.
-They will probably naturally want to do every one of these things and the best thing we can recommend is to replace the negative action with one you can support.
+These are simple little things that people often let their puppies get away with simply because they are puppies and for the time it is not bothersome.
+Just keep in mind that they will turn into little dogs and those things you allow will only intensify and solidify into habits as they get older and more familiar with you and your lifestyle.
+Replace negative action with one you can support.
 For instance, when your puppy comes out with a sock, take the sock, show disapproval, give them a toy, and then reward and approve of the toy.
-Your home will have it’s own guidelines so go with what kind of rules fits your home and lifestyle.
-Make sure they always understand what you are telling them, and this kind of training will very effective even though they are still just a pup.
+Your home will have it’s own guidelines, so go with rules fit your home and lifestyle.
+Make sure they always understand what you are telling them, and this kind of training will very effective even now as they are still just a pup.

 bottom of page